games647/LagMonitor/README.md

 /timing - Outputs your server timings ingame
 /monitor - Monitors the CPU usage of methods
-/graph [heap/cpu/thread/classes] - Gives you visual graph about your server (currently only the heap usage)
+/graph [heap/cpu/thread/classes] - Gives you visual graph about your server (currently only the heap usage) /native - Gives you some native os information
 ```

 ## Images